Position fixed income portfolios for yield and ballast through market turbulence and economic uncertainty.

 As investment managers, we are often asked how we are positioning client portfolios given the economic uncertainty in today’s markets.
 Based on our outlook across asset classes and fixed income market sectors, here is a summary of our current views:

 On the economy, we see conflicting signals in the data that make the path ahead opaque.
 Metrics like rising credit card delinquencies and auto loan defaults suggest mounting household balance sheet strain.
+In fact, U.S. credit card delinquencies are at levels last seen in 2011-12.
 However, retail sales have come in stronger than expected lately, implying some ongoing resilience of the U.S. consumer.
 For now, the economic glass seems both half empty and half full.
-With credit spread valuations still relatively stretched, caution is prudent at this mature stage of the economic cycle.
 Investors should aim to stay nimble and react quickly until more definitive trends emerge.

 Using Duration for Ballast

 To help anchor portfolios against volatility, we believe in using duration to add ballast.
 After an extended period of extremely low yields, current nominal and real interest rates now provide an attractive level of income in many segments of the fixed income markets.
 Maintaining above-average duration for client portfolios helps buffer against capital loss risks if the economy deteriorates further from here.
-The Federal Reserve is almost certain to deliver a cut in September, though a still unfinished inflation fight may keep them from being too aggressive over the next several months.
+The Federal Reserve has been playing a wait-and-see game with interest rates, though a still unfinished inflation fight may keep them from being too aggressive over the next several months.
 Intermediate-term yields could stay range-bound in such an environment, though the risk/reward still skews toward rates falling versus going higher.

 Balancing Income and Defense Across Credit

-Across credit sectors, investors should focus on a barbell approach – hunting for incremental yield opportunities toward the front end of yield curves while also using exposures further out the curve to help defend portfolios.
-In the asset-backed securities (ABS) market, for example, senior bonds are high quality and have short maturities, which means a limited yield give up versus more credit-sensitive ABS bonds out the yield curve.
+Investors should focus on a barbell approach across credit sectors, hunting for incremental yield opportunities toward the front end of yield curves while also using exposures further out on the curve to help defend portfolios.
+In the asset-backed securities (ABS) market, for example, senior bonds are high quality and have short maturities, which means a limited yield surrender versus more credit-sensitive ABS bonds along the yield curve.
 Meanwhile, in high yield, credit spreads remain inside their long-term historical averages.
-While select opportunities exist, this is not yet a “back up the truck” moment to aggressively add high yield risk.
+While select opportunities exist, this is not yet a “back up the truck” moment to aggressively add high-yield risk.
 As the economic cycle continues to progress, the weakness we noted earlier about the consumer warrants a judicious approach.
 But certain segments, like non-qualified mortgages (“non-QM”) within the RMBS market, still offer attractive yield profiles, low loan-to-value (LTV) ratios, and a higher quality underlying borrower base less likely to deteriorate in the near term.

 Evaluating Commercial Real Estate and Emerging Markets Debt